honnet/invertedSpace/README.md

 1st time:
   * program the ESP
-  * open the monitor (115220 bauds) and find printed "AP IP address"
+  * open the monitor (115220 bauds) and find printed 'AP IP address'
   * connect your phone/computer to your ESP (SSID = 'invertedSpace')
   * put the IP in your browser and set the ESP to connect to your favorite network

 The monitor should display:

-    "WM: Using last saved values, should be faster..."
+    'WM: Using last saved values, should be faster...'
-    "WM: IP Address:..."
+    'WM: IP Address:...'

 Then:
   * connect your phone/computer back to your favorite network